smallg0at/subwaymapv2/README.md

 - The author name above must be credited in the report when a modified version of this software is used to compose one.

+## Telemetry

+For performance analytics reasons, this app will send anonymous data to vercel's server to help the author to do some optimization.

 ## About

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).